jakmaz/quackstagram/README.md

      - **Message Content:** Describes the reason for the notification.
      - **Notification Timestamp:** Timestamps when the notification was generated.

-This abstracted analysis underscores the functional roles these entities play within the Quackstagram ecosystem, emphasizing their interrelationships and the attributes that facilitate the platform's operational requirements.
-This perspective helps in understanding how data is structured to support user interactions and content dynamics effectively.

 ### Relationship Mapping

-This section explores the relational dynamics between the core entities within the Quackstagram platform.
+This section describes the relational dynamics between the core entities within the Quackstagram.
 The relationships are fundamental to structuring the database and defining how entities interact with one another, which is crucial for queries, data integrity, and maintaining logical consistency throughout the application.

 #### Entity Relationships